The Belonging Retreat

 Some exercises involve reflection or dialogue, but participation is always invitational.
 You are encouraged to engage at a level that feels psychologically safe and appropriate for you.

-• The retreat is designed with pacing and support in mind.
+• The retreat is designed with balance in mind.

 • No.